Official State of Rhode Island website

 Lead is measured in water in parts per billion (ppb).
 Depending on the results, there are actions that schools can take to lower lead levels in the water or keep them low.

-• Any sample result that is higher than 10 ppb is above the action level proposed by the Environmental Protection Agency (EPA).
+• Any sample result that is higher than 10 ppb is above the new action level set by the Environmental Protection Agency (EPA).
 Schools are strongly recommended to take action to lower the lead level.
-Note: The EPA's current action level is 15 ppb, but EPA has proposed lowering the action level to 10 ppb.
-RIDOH recommends schools take action at this more stringent level.

-• Any sample result between 1 and 10 ppb is below the EPA’s proposed action level.
-There are suggested actions schools can take to lower lead in the drinking water.
+• Any sample result between 1 and 10 ppb is below the EPA’s new action level.
+There are still suggested actions schools can take to lower lead in the drinking water.

 • Any sample result that is less than 1 ppb is below the detection level for lead.
 The detection level is the lowest level of lead that can be reliably measured in water.